amitsaha/amitsaha.github.io/content/building-golang-deb-packages.md

 version control.

-If you want to integrate my workflow into an existing project, please skip ahead to the second use case.
+If you want to integrate my workflow into an existing project, please skip ahead to the second use case and then read back.

-**Use case #1: New golang application project**
+## Use case #1: New golang application project

 Create a new directory which will be the home of our new project.
 Since we are going to use [dep](), it has to be somewhere in our